spacesudo/Chefly/README.md

 ### Posts (`/posts`)
 - `POST /posts/create` - Create a new post (authenticated)
 - `GET /posts/all` - Get all posts (authenticated)
+- `GET /posts/feed` - Public chronological feed sorted by recency and upvotes
+- `GET /posts/following-feed` - Posts from users you follow (authenticated; falls back to `/feed` if empty)
 - `GET /posts/{post_id}` - Get a specific post (authenticated)
 - `PUT /posts/{post_id}` - Update a post (authenticated, author only)
 - `DELETE /posts/{post_id}` - Delete a post (authenticated, author only)